undisbeliever/untech-engine/README.md

 UnTech Game Engine
 ==================

-A homebrew game engine designed for a Super Nintendo Metroidvania game.
+A overly-complicated homebrew platformer game engine designed for a Super Nintendo.

+**ENGINE STATUS**: Stalled.
+The MetaSprite subsystem a major bottleneck and needs to be redesigned and replaced.

 NOTICE